mercy-bore/Beyonic/README.md

 >[Mercy-Bore](https://github.com/macc254)

 # Description
-This project allows is a simple web app built in django that shows CRUDL operations for customers and companies and products.
+This project allows is a simple web app built in django that shows CRUDL operations for customers, companies and products.

 ## User Story

-* A user can view customers and companies.
+* A user can view customers, companies and products.
-* An admin can create, read, update, delete and list customers, products and companies
+* An admin can create, read, update, delete and list customers, products and companies.

 ## Setup and Installation
 To get the project .......